LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 CMake 3.18.0 or newer is now required for CUDA support.

+A C++14 compliant compiler is now required for C++ based features and examples e.g., CUDA, HIP, RAJA, Trilinos, SuperLU_DIST, MAGMA, and GINKGO.

 Added support for GPU enabled SuperLU_DIST and SuperLU_DIST v8.x.x.
 Removed support for SuperLU_DIST v6.x.x or older.
 Fix mismatched definition and declaration bug in SuperLU_DIST matrix constructor.